turingschool/curriculum/source/projects/clone_wars.markdown

 #### Domain-Specific Reservations

-* Basic: Send an email with a open text request that specifies the day, time, party size, and contact information.
+* Basic: Use a form to send an email with a request that specifies the day, time, party size, and contact information.
 Send to admin via email.
-* Medium: Request the reservation using selectable dates, times, and party size.
+* Medium: Request the reservation using drop-down selectable dates, times, and party size.
 The admin can approve/deny requests through a web interface.
 * Advanced: View a schedule which displays available slots.
 Requests are approved/denied through a web interface and the requester is notified over email or phone/SMS.

 #### User-generated content

-* Basic: unauthenticated product reviews / images
+* Basic: Visitor can create product reviews / images without authenticating
-* Medium: authenticate with an external service before creating (twitter, facebook, etc)
+* Medium: Visitors must authenticate with an external service (twitter, facebook, etc) before creating content
-* Hard: implement your own authentication system from scratch (including salted/hashed passwords, of course)
+* Hard: Visitors must authenticate before creating content and implement your own authentication system from scratch (including salted/hashed passwords, of course)

 #### Web-Based Application System

-* Basic: Fill-out and store the data in the database (ex: to apply for a job, apply to adopt, etc)
+* Basic: Fill-out the web form and store the data in the database (ex: to apply for a job, apply to adopt, etc)
-* Medium: Send email confirmation to the applicant and notification to the admin
+* Medium: After the user fills out the form, send email confirmation to the applicant and notification to the admin
-* Advanced: add an approval/feedback workflow for the admin with notifications as appropriate
+* Advanced: After the form is submitted and notifications sent, add an approval/feedback workflow for the admin with notifications to the user as appropriate